-Your goal as an eCommerce business is simple: sell a product that delights your B2C and B2B customers.
+Your goal as an eCommerce business is simple: sell a product online that delights your B2C and B2B customers.
 No matter how great your product is, you must present it in a way that helps your site visitors reach the point of trying it out.

 If they can’t get past your website, they’ll never know how great your product is.
 This may sound daunting, but there’s good news!
 There are some small changes you can make that will create a world of a difference in how your customer consumes.
 No one has time to waste and people’s frustration levels with subpar websites are at an all-time high.

-When best practices aren’t followed, customers don’t stick around, and they definitely don’t put your product in their cart.
+When best practices aren’t followed, customers don’t stick around, and they definitely don’t put your product in their shopping cart.

 So, here are 19 best practices for you to implement on your product page to boost conversions.
 You don’t have time for 19 you say?
 That’s fair… Choose a few, sit back, and analyze.